jlmakes/scrollreveal/README.md

 A simple way to create and maintain how elements fade in, triggered when they enter the viewport.
 An open-source experiment by [@JulianLloyd](https://twitter.com/julianlloyd)
 ***
 ##[See Demo](http://julianlloyd.me/scrollreveal)
-> **Disclaimer:** Please bare in mind that this plug-in is an experimental stage, and that breaking changes are virtually guaranteed in future updates.
+> **Disclaimer:** Please bear in mind that this plug-in is an experimental stage, and that breaking changes are virtually guaranteed in future updates.

 ##1.
 Installation
 Clone or download download `scrollReveal.js` into your JavaScript folder, and reference it just before the closing `</body>` tag.
 It will automatically instantiate ready-to-go when the `DOMContentReady` event fires.